eth-easl/dandelion/README.md

 The number of compute engine cores is inferred from the total number of cores by deducting the number of other cores.

-**WARNING** if no cores are allocated for the communication engines, the communication functions currently will hang indefinetly.
+**WARNING** if 0 are allocated for the communication engines, the communication functions currently will hang indefinetly.

 Additional configuration:

 Dandelion respects `RUST_LOG` which can be used to set the log level, it can be set to the standard log levels: [`error`, `warn`, `info`, `debug`, `trace`]
 For additional information consult the rust log and env_log modules.

+To use a `mmu_worker` that is not at the original location it was built in, set the `PROCESS_WORKER_PATH` environment variable to point to the desired binary

 # MMU worker build